tzero86/tzero86-bits/content/posts/overflow_prep.md

 Enjoy!

 - Please visit This room on TryHackMe by [clicking this link](https://tryhackme.com/room/bufferoverflowprep).
-- **PLEASE NOTE:** Passwords and flag values were intentionally masked as required by THM writeups rules.
+- **PLEASE NOTE:** Passwords and flag values, or in this case offsets and bad char sets were intentionally masked as required by THM writeups rules.
 The write-up follows my step by step solution to this box, errors and all.

 > {{< spoty_player >}}